dartmouth-pbs/psyc161/README.md

    your system
 2. Download
    [appliance used in the class (1.5GB)](http://neuro.debian.net/_files/custom-vm/PSYC-161-nd1.ova)
-3. Import appliance in the VirtualBox, Run it, and provide necessary customizations to your git-config
+3. Import appliance in the VirtualBox, Run it

+4. provide necessary  customizations to your git-config
+5. (recommended) update list of available packages and upgrade them all.
+Open terminal and run

+        sudo apt-get update
+        sudo apt-get upgrade

+    Default password is `neurodebian`.

+6. (recommended) install flake8 checked for Python:

+        sudo apt-get install python-flake8

+    in case you want to use the same `code checker` as Travis CI for you when you submit a pull request with your homework.

 ## Data

 We might possibly use some publicly available dataset as an example for hands-on sessions.
 For your project(s), you are welcome to use any publicly available dataset.

 ## Format